MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

    ServiceFactory.register(MyInterface.class,myInterface) //accessible within the Kernel context only

-Or you can specify in which registry the Kernel should register the service by using the ``ServiceRegistryKF`` API from the ``KF-Util`` as depicted below.
+Or you can specify in which registry the Kernel should register the service by using the `ServiceRegistryKF <https://repository.microej.com/javadoc/microej_5.x/apis/com/microej/kf/util/service/ServiceRegistryKF.html>` API from the `KF-Util module <https://repository.microej.com/javadoc/microej_5.x/apis/com/microej/kf/util/package-summary.html>`_ as depicted below.

 .. ::
     ServiceRegistryKF serviceRegistryKF = (ServiceRegistryKF) ServiceFactory.getServiceRegistry();